 A variety of food is provided, with something different for breakfast each morning.
-Food is provided after soaking, and is left for part of the day so hatchlings can graze.
+Food is provided after soaking, and is left so hatchlings can graze.

 Fresh water is provided using a small terra cota plant saucer.
 It's shallow to prevent drowning, and wide enough to crawl into, should the hatchlings wish to soak themselves.

 We make our own "Calcium Cakes" that we leave in each enclosure for our tortoises to chew on when they want to.
 They are made using Calcium Carbonate powder that we purchase from Kapidolo Farms.

 There are a variety of dried greens and flowers that our torts love having mixed into their food a few times a week.
 These can also be purchased from Kapidolo Farms.
 We highly recommend the dried hibiscus!